simonhowlett/app-engine-ci/README.md

 Simple Workflow for a release architecture proven for a simple website app build.

 Simple Application using:
-- gCloud simple
+- gCloud
-- python
+- python 3
 - flask & jinja2
 - Bootstrap